opengeospatial/ogcapi-environmental-data-retrieval/deployments.md

-The [pygeoapi](https://pygeoapi.io) project implements the current EDR candidate standard. pygeoapi is a free and open source OGC API server implementation written in Python, which supports a robust plugin mechanism, allowing for flexible integration of spatiotemporal data into the OGC API family of standards, including EDR.
+The [pygeoapi](https://pygeoapi.io) project implements the current EDR candidate standard. pygeoapi is a free and open source OGC API server implementation written in Python, which supports a robust plugin mechanism, allowing for flexible integration of spatio-temporal data into the OGC API family of standards, including EDR.

 ### UK Met Office